Coreoz/simple-http-rest-client/README.md

 - Then and Catch functions are wrapped to ensure that if an error occurs during the execution, an error statement is issued

-See directly the type source for documentation: <https://github.com/Coreoz/simple-http-rest-client/tree/master/src/lib/promise/HttpPromise.ts>
+See directly the source type for advanced documentation: <https://github.com/Coreoz/simple-http-rest-client/tree/master/src/lib/promise/HttpPromise.ts>

 ### HttpError
 Http errors can be:
-- Raised by the library, in that case the work will only be to if necessary display the correct error message
+- Raised by the library, in that case the work expected in a project will only be to display the correct error message to the end user if necessary
 - Raised by the project that configured the library to a specific API that raises its own errors

-See directly the type source for documentation: <https://github.com/Coreoz/simple-http-rest-client/tree/master/src/lib/client/HttpResponse.ts>
+See directly the source type for advanced documentation: <https://github.com/Coreoz/simple-http-rest-client/tree/master/src/lib/client/HttpResponse.ts>

 #### Errors raised by the library
 The errors handled by the library are:
 - **NETWORK_ERROR**: It means the remote API could not be contacted, it is likely due to poor network connection on the client side
 - **TIMEOUT_ERROR**: It means the remote API could be contact but no result has been returned after the timeout delay.
 It might also be due to poor network connection, but it can also be due to an API issue.
 The default timeout is 20 seconds, but that can be configured
 - **FORBIDDEN_ERROR**: It means the API returned a 403 response.
-This error is raised by the [validator](#TODO) `validateBasicStatusCodes`
+This error is raised by the [validator](#fetchresponsehandler) `validateBasicStatusCodes`
 - **INTERNAL_ERROR**: It means a parsing error occurred: a `then` function provided to a `HttpPromise.then()` function raised an error, the parsing of the JSON object raised an error, the server returned a non JSON response, etc. Since this error is related to a developer error or a backend error, we generally want to display the same generic error to an end user.
-If this error is not suitable for a project, it is possible to get rid of this by having customized [validator](#TODO) and wrapping `then` and `catch` functions provided to [HttpPromise](#httppromise) to make sure these functions never fails or raised custom [HttpError](#httperror)
+If this error is not suitable for a project, it is possible to get rid of this by having customized [validator](#fetchresponsehandler) and wrapping `then` and `catch` functions provided to [HttpPromise](#httppromise) to make sure these functions never fails or raised custom [HttpError](#httperror)

+These errors are already mapped to default messages in the [Create Plume React Project](https://github.com/Coreoz/create-plume-react-project) templates: <https://github.com/Coreoz/create-plume-react-project/blob/master/templates/front/src/i18n/translations/en.ts>

 Step by step custom usage
 -------------------------